Alberto Mantovani: Awards

-Honors
+Honours

 Mantovani was appointed "Commander" of the Order of Merit of the Italian Republic in 2005.
 He was Fellow of the Italian Association Against Leukemias in 1973, and Fellow of the Anna Villa Rusconi Foundation in 1974.
 He was vice-president/president the International Union of Immunological Societies from 2013 to 2016.
 He served on the board of the Global Alliance for Vaccines and Immunization (GAVI) between 2007 and 2010.
 He was president of the International Cytokine Society during 2009–2010.